Minor burns - aftercarePartial thickness burns - aftercare; Minor burns - self-care

 - From a fire, an electrical wire or socket, or chemicals

-- Or if it is on a hand, foot, face, groin, buttocks, hip, knee, ankle, shoulder, elbow, or wrist
+- On the hand, foot, face, groin, buttocks, hip, knee, ankle, shoulder, elbow, or wrist

 First, calm and reassure the person who is burned.